Dominican Civil War: April Revolution

 On April 24, 1965, three junior officers requested a meeting with President Donald Reid Cabral, who rejected the offer after he had received news of a suspected anti-government plot.
 When Chief of Staff Riviera Cuesta was instead sent to discuss with the officers at the August 16 military camp, he was immediately detained.
 A group of military constitutionalists and Dominican Revolutionary Party (DRP) supporters then seized the Radio Santo Domingo building and issued calls of sedition while Constitutionalist officers distributed weapons and Molotov cocktails to their civilian comrades.
 The transmissions prompted the garrison of the February 27 camp and a unit of the Dominican Navy's frogmen to defect.
 Large numbers of police officers abandoned their positions and changed into civilian clothing.

 The following day, Reid appointed General Wessin y Wessin as the new chief of staff.
 Wessin rallied the government troops, branded them Loyalists, and announced his plans of suppressing the rebellion.
 At 10:30 am rebels stormed the presidential palace and arrested Reid.
-Several hours later, four Loyalist P-51 Mustangs conducted aerial bombings of the National Palace and other Constitutionalist positions, and one plane was shot down during the incident.
+Several hours later, four Loyalist P-51 Mustangs conducted aerial bombings of the National Palace and other Constitutionalist positions, and one plane was shot down by ground machine-gun fire during the incident.
 A single Loyalist vessel, Mella, on the river Ozama, also bombarded the palace.
 Fearing that a mob, which had gathered at the palace, would lynch Reid, the rebel commander Francisco Caamaño allowed him to escape, as Reid had already lost the support of the Loyalists.
 The majority of the DRP leadership fled the capital, and Constitutionalists mobilized a total of 5,000 armed civilians and 1,500 members of the military.
 On April 26, José Rafael Molina Ureña was declared the provisional president, and large crowds gathered in the streets to demand Bosch's return from exile.